 And don't drop the leash until you are 150% sure that your dog will stay.
 This ensures that the training exercise will be successful, and your dog will be happy to repeat that good behavior again next time!

+So what should you be covering for beginner obedience?
 Using both voice commands and hand signals, a good basic dog obedience training class should consist of teaching your dog the following commands and exercises:

 Be wary of a trainer who tells you to remove the leash from your puppy's collar during these first weeks of training.